In Oregon’s Willamette Valley, where pinot noir is king, you’ll sometimes hear a phrase: “Pinot fatigue.”

 The pool may be empty.
 That doesn’t mean you should stay out.

 About Matthew Fenton: Matthew is a former CMO who helps brands and businesses to focus, grow and win.
 Since founding his consultancy, Three Deuce Branding, in 1997, he’s helped hundreds of brands to achieve “brand clarity.”
 His consulting services and speaking engagements help brands to focus on what matters through positioning, strategy and ideation.
 Contact Matthew here.
-He’s based in Chicago.
+He’s based near Portland, in Oregon wine country.

 Copyright 2020 – Matthew Fenton.
 All Rights Reserved.
 You may reprint this article with the original, unedited text intact, including the About Matthew Fenton section.